patriciabialek/MvcMovie/MvcMovie/README.txt

 3. Navigate to /Movies/Index.
 Append a query string such as ?searchString=Ghost to the URL.
 The filtered movies are displayed.

-4. update the the Index method found inside Controllers/MoviesController.cs with the following code:
+4. Update the the Index method found inside Controllers/MoviesController.cs with the following code:
 ***
 public async Task<IActionResult> Index(string id)
 {